GMG Upcoming Events

 WHERE: Greenwood Senior Center, 525 N 85th St. (downstairs library)

-We'll do two things: Recap the events of 2025, and contemplate our future.
+We'll review the events of 2025, and contemplate our future.
 This is a timely opportunity to share your thoughts with the group, and to hear what your friends have to say.

 Bill will be our facilitator.